-Reliance New Energy Limited and Reliance Industries Limited are the intermediate holding company and ultimate holding company, respectively both companies are incorporated in India.
+REC Solar Holdings AS, incorporated in Norway, is the immediate holding company.
+Reliance New Energy Limited and Reliance Industries Limited are the intermediate holding company and ultimate holding company respectively, and both companies are incorporated in India.

-Sister companies and related companies are in these financial statements refer to members of the REC's group of companies and ultimate holding company's group of companies respectively.
+Sister companies and related companies in these financial statements refer to members of the immediate holding company's group of companies and ultimate holding company's group of companies respectively.
 The balances are unsecured, interest-free, repayable on demand and expected to be settled in cash unless otherwise stated.